pollonegro/eyeOnTheSky/README.md

 Mount all toguether in the drone, i´ll edit on version 2 with videos and some cool stuff:

-- Real-time face image extrator and people osint ON FLY
+- Real-time face image extrator and people osint ON FLY AND SEND TO PHONE THROUGH TELEGRAM API
 - Autonomous flight with ArduPilot and BendyRuler Object Avoidance

 [![ArduPilot BendyRuler Object Avoidance](https://github.com/pollonegro/eyeOnTheSky/blob/master/img/arduPilotObjectAvoidance.png)](https://www.youtube.com/watch?v=eQQJ8OPJVDk)